paulsinclair51/briteTest/docs/BriteTest_Contributor_Guide.md

 ## 8. Alternative Project Names and Rename Plan

-TODO: add OpemTest to table.

-Preferred alternative names for BriteTest:
+Initial: LiteTest, April 2026.
+Changed: BriteTest, June 21,2026.

+These names are suggested alternatives if a naming conflict requires a project rename:

+- LiteTest
 - CanaryRunner
 - CanaryAssert
 - CanaryProof
 - CanaryTestRunner

-These names are reserved as fallback options if a naming conflict requires a project rename.

-Additional two-letter abbreviation candidates:
+TODO: add briteTest, BriteTest, OpenTest, CanaryRunnet, CanaryAssert, CanaryProof, CanaryTestRunner to table.

+Candidats alternatives with two-letter abbreviations:

 These notes are an informal naming screen only.
 They are based on how generic, descriptive, or commonly used the terms appear in software and testing.
 They